Grafikart/BlogMVC/Yii/README.md

 6. Point your web server to the `public/index.php` file (there are prepared configuration file templates in `config` directory).
 7. Have fun!
 Password-login pair is **admin**/**admin**, go ahead and change it.
+8. Optionally you can add some meta tags in `/views/chunks/meta.twig`.

 ### Installation in detail